Buy & Cell

 Buy & Cell is a 1988 comedy film directed by Robert Boris.
 The original music score was composed by Mark Shreeve.

-Plot
+Premise

-Herbie Altman (Robert Carradine) is framed by his business partner and sent to jail where he sets up "Con Inc." an investment company with the help of those around him.
+Herbie Altman is framed by his business partner and sent to jail where he sets up "Con Inc." an investment company with the help of those around him.
 This is due to the fact that he helped a fellow inmate to invest his money.
 He runs the business under the nose of the police wardens.